fogarecious/iced_tutorial/tutorial/combobox.md

 # ComboBox

 The [ComboBox](https://docs.rs/iced/0.12.1/iced/widget/combo_box/struct.ComboBox.html) widget represents a choice among multiple values.
-The values are shown in a dropdown menu and is searchable.
+The values are shown in a dropdown menu and are searchable.
 The widget has two methods of constructions.
 It supports reactions to keyboard inputs and mouse selections.
 It is able to change fonts.